vector818/mocksocialmediawebsite/README.md

 ```

 - The backend and frontend will run in development mode.
-- MySQL database will run in a Docker container.
+- The backend connects to the database specified in your `.env`.
 - Access the frontend at [http://localhost](http://localhost).

 ### Production mode